russellramey/jsonipsum/docs/source/includes/_constructors.md

 --------- | -----------
-street | Only return street value as string city | Only return city value as string postal | Only return postal value as string province | Only return province value as string country | Only return country value as string countrycode | Only return countrycode value as string
+street | Only return street value as string city | Only return city value as string postal | Only return postal code value as string province | Only return province value as string country | Only return country value as string countrycode | Only return abbreviated country code value as string